 Gun violence related to opioids also threatens people in high risk areas.
 The high demand for opioids in areas like Kensington attract outside dealers who bring guns as a means of protection.
 Their presence leads to hostility with local dealers who start arming themselves in retaliation.
 As more desperate people gain access to guns, more shootings occur.
 Police in Kensington scramble to keep up with the escalating violence in the area propelled by the dire opioid situation.

 Heightened levels of drug use and drug-related violence create a risky environment for kids in Kensington.
 A volunteer school escort program has stepped in to help school children walk to school safely.
 The sights of chronic homelessness and drug abuse are common in certain areas of Kensington, so volunteers try to shield the children from the harsh realities of their surroundings.

 Philadelphia has a long way to go in 2020 in order to start lowering its opioid mortality rate.
 More diligent controls over prescriptions and more funding for treatment programs are strategies which show promise.
 Some treatment providers are excited about the apparent success of injection clinics in Canada.
 Once they become fully legal, Philadelphia may be a first city to adopt them in order to lower the risk of death from overdose in the city’s most at-risk areas.

-If you’re concerned about a loved one’s substance use disorder, you can still contact treatment providers, and they can help you figure out the next steps.
+If you’re concerned about a loved one’s substance use disorder, you can still contact treatment providers.
 You are not alone in your struggles, so please do not try to fix it all by yourself.
 Help is available.